While the larger muscle groups of the back receive all the attention during training, the rhomboids are often overlooked and undertrained.

-- Stand with your feet hip-width apart and holding a pair of dumbbells with your palms facing each other.
+- Stand with your feet hip-width apart and hold a pair of dumbbells with your palms facing each other.

-- Keeping your elbows slightly bent, raise the dumbbells to your sides, and keep them level with your shoulders.
+- Keep your elbows slightly bent, raise the dumbbells to your sides, and keep them level with your shoulders.

 - Hold a moment, then slowly lower the weights to the starting position.

 4. Reverse Cable Flys